Minidoughnut/DevSecOps-Automation-Jenkins-AgroCD-EKS/README.md

 3. **Build Management:** *(Maven)*: Maven builds the code.
 If the build fails, pipeline breaks, Jenkins notifies the team via Slack.
 If the build succeeds, unit testing commences.

-4. **Testing** *(JUnit)*: JUnite, testing framework for Java conducts the unit testing.
+4. **Testing** *(JUnit)*: JUnit, a testing framework for Java conducts the unit testing.
 If it fails, pipeline breaks, and notification is sent.
 If application passes test cases, it proceeds to code quality check.

 5. **Static Code Analysis** (*SonarQube)*: SonarQube scanner scans the code and sends the report to the SonarQube server.
 The report goes through the quality gate (according to defined conditions such as acceptable bugs, vulnerabilities, or code smells) and gives the output to the web Dashboard.
 Webhook sends the quality gate status to Jenkins.
 If the quality gate fails, Jenkins notifies the user.